Custer State Park is located outside of the town of Custer, South Dakota about 20 miles from Mount Rushmore.

 Grace Coolidge Campground:Â

 You have to drive at Custer.
 It is unavoidable if you want to enjoy what’s offered here.
-When we visited Custer State Park the first time in our motorhome, we did not have a tow vehicle.
+When we visited Custer State Park for the first time in our motorhome, we did not have a tow vehicle.
 We had to unplug every time we ventured out.

 At Grace Coolidge campground there is a multi-use paved bike path.
 It runs parallel to the main road for 2-3 miles and you can access a few of the features of the park on foot or by bike.
 It takes you as far as: